You’re currently reading Chapter 5 of The Ultimate Guide to Creating Your Fashion Portfolio (in a weekend)

 As fashion designers, we love our work.
 It’s hard to be critical, to put things on the chopping block, and to exclude work that we have a personal attachment to.

-But this is also part of our job.
+But this is also your job (yes, this applies freelancers too).
 We have to know where to cull down, when to drop certain styles, and what options are truly the best.

 So as much as I am going to give you tangible, actionable tips about how to choose what work to include, I am also going to tell you loud and clear: